ricardoues/CarND-Advanced-Lane-Lines/writeup_report.md

 <img src="https://github.com/ricardoues/CarND-Advanced-Lane-Lines/raw/master/output_images/imagen5.png" width="350">

-Finally, we take the gradient in the x direction with a threshold.
+Finally, we take the gradient in the x direction with a threshold (cell codes #25 and #26).
 The resulting image is shown below:

 <img src="https://github.com/ricardoues/CarND-Advanced-Lane-Lines/raw/master/output_images/imagen6.png" width="350">

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warp()`, which appears in code cell #18 in the file `./P4.ipynb`.
+The code for my perspective transform includes a function called `warp()`, which appears in code cell #27 in the file `./P4.ipynb`.
 The `warp()` function takes as inputs an image (`img`), the source (`src`) and destination (`dst`) points are taken from global variables previously calculated.
 I chose the source and destination points by manual inspection.
 Here they are:

 | Source        | Destination   |
 |:-------------:|:-------------:|